aliemadabdo/ML-Basics/README.md

 # Machine learning basics
 ## basic conceptes
 supervised learning :
--linear regression  -clasification<br>
+-linear regression  -classification<br>
 unsupervised learning :
 -clustring
 ## algorithms implementaion
--linear regression
+-linear regression : using csv file we take the fetures x and labeled data y (supervised) in the linear regression equation y=ax+b then we iterate on these data to get the optimum value for a and b parameters
 ## workig with liberaries
 -sklearn -pandas -csv -scipy -numpy -matplotlib